NetApp/beegfs/roles/beegfs_ha_7_2/docs/performance_tuning.md

 <br>

 <a name="tuning-parameters-on-eseries-block-devices"></a>
-## Tuning parameters on E-Series block devices/paths using udev:
+## Tuning parameters on E-Series block devices/paths using udev
 -----------------------
 The following variables should be used to optimize performance for storage and metadata volumes: